 (Perceived Access)

 11a.
-Doers: How difficult is it to build/get a granary that keeps the bags of grain from touching the walls?
+Doers: How difficult is it to build/access a grain storage place that keeps the bags of grain from touching the walls?

 11b.
-Non-doers: How difficult would it be to build/get a granary that keeps the bags of grain from touching the walls?
+Non-doers: How difficult would it be to build/access a grain storage place that keeps the bags of grain from touching the walls?
 Very difficult, somewhat difficult, not difficult at all

 a.
 Very difficult